faasm/faasm/docs/source/wamr.md

 instantiates the module, creates an execution environment, and calls the WASM function.
 However, Faasm is multi-threaded, and different Faaslets, executing different WASM modules, will share the same WAMR runtime instance.
 This instance has some global state that we need to protect with a mutex.

-In addition, this also means that we need to initialise the thread environment before creating an execution environment.
+In addition, whenever the thread initialising the runtime, and the thread using it differ we must initialise (and clean-up) the thread environment **before** creating an execution environment.

 Second, the different abstractions in WAMR are clearly depicted in their [documentation](https://bytecodealliance.github.io/wamr.dev/blog/the-wamr-memory-model/).